CouncilofLorien/counciloflorien.github.io/docs/cards/C/call-of-home.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on a non-Wizard character that is not the bearer of The One Ring.
-The character's player must make a roll (or draw a #); return the character to the player's hand if the result plus his unused general influence is less than 10.
-Any one item held by a character removed in this fashion may automatically be transferred to another in his company (all other non-follower cards target character controls are discarded).
+> > ***Playable on a non-Wizard character that is not the bearer of The One Ring.*** The character's player must make a roll (or draw a #); return the character to the player's hand if the result plus his unused general influence is less than 10. <br>&ensp;Any one item held by a character removed in this fashion may automatically be transferred to another in his company.
 >

 ### _Middle-earth: The Wizards Unlimited_